antaldaniel/reprex/content/event/2022-11-24-linecheck/index.md

 ## Green Deal, this time for real

-Daniel Antal, co-founder of Reprex will participate in the panel about on **Thursday, November the 24th at 3.15pm**  about environment and sustainability in the music industry and introduce **Eviota**, our simplified, connected financial and sustainability reporting tool.
+Daniel Antal, co-founder of Reprex will participate in the panel about on **Thursday, November the 24th at 3.15pm**  about environment and sustainability in the music industry and introduce [Eviota](/project/musiceviota/), our simplified, connected financial and sustainability reporting tool.

 {{% callout note %}}
 At LineCheck X, you can find out more about our projects